-- □ a.
-Magistrate does not have discretion to restrict the type of bail, cash, or surety, to the exclusion of the other.
+- 20. Other restrictions: - Magistrate does not have discretion to restrict the type of bail, cash, or surety, to the exclusion of the other.
 A magistrate may require a cash bond only when a forfeiture of bail has been declared.
 A magistrate may designate that personal recognizance bond be denied by stating "cash or surety" on the bail setting. - □ b.
 A magistrate may not set differential bail based on the type of bond (e.g., \$200 cash or \$500 surety). - □ c.
-A magistrate should not set bail as an instrument of oppression (i.e., too high in light of financial resources). - 22.
-Other consideration: If applicable, enter magistrate's "Order for Emergency Protection." - □ 23.
-Special procedures for fine-only offenses: - □ a.
+A magistrate should not set bail as an instrument of oppression (i.e., too high in light of financial resources). - 21.
+Other consideration: If applicable, enter magistrate's "Order for Emergency Protection." - \square 22.
+Special procedures for fine-only offenses: - a.
 Magistrate may set surety/cash appearance bond. - □ b.
-Magistrate may set personal bond. - C c.
-Magistrate may release without setting bond: - $\Box$ (1) Only in fine-only misdemeanors;
+Magistrate may set personal bond. - □ c.
+Magistrate may release without setting bond: